-Bluehost and GoDaddy are two of the most popular and feature-rich web hosting providers on the market.
+Bluehost and GoDaddy are two of the most popular and feature-rich web hosts on the market.
 GoDaddy, the world’s largest domain registrar, hosts over five million websites.
 Bluehost powers over two million websites.

 Even though these web hosts are alike in many ways, there are significant differences.

-This article will take a closer look at Bluehost and GoDaddy, the two hosting giants, comparing their services and features to help you decide which one is the better hosting provider.
-Ultimately, your choice of web host depends on which metric you are most keen on.
+This article will take a closer look at Bluehost as well as GoDaddy, the two hosting giants, comparing their services and features to help you decide which one is the better hosting provider.
+Ultimately, your choice of the host depends on which metric you are most keen on.